 Defendant Health Liaison Service

-6777 1204 Northern Tasmania
+Northern Tasmania: 6777 1204

-6166 0486 Southern Tasmania
+Southern Tasmania: 6166 0486

-Monday to Friday from 8:30am to 5:00pm
+Monday - Friday 8:30am to 5:00pm

 The Service is separate from the Police and not directly part of the court or legal system.
 The Defendant Health Liaison Officer cannot provide legal advice.

-- Someone to talk to you about your current situation.
+- Someone to talk to you about your current situation

-- Referral and information about other services.
+- Referral and information about other services

-- Assistance in understanding Police Family Violence and Family Violence Orders.
+- Assistance in understanding Police Family Violence and Family Violence Orders

-The Defendant Health Liaison Service assists offenders to access appropriate health and welfare services in the Government and non-Government sectors.
 The service is located within the Department of Health and Human Services Forensic Mental Health Service (external link).

 1300 364 277